functionalscript/functionalscript/doc/vm-rearchitecture.md

 ## Stage 2: Moving the Deno into `dev-dependencies`

 Once our parser can parse itself and convert it into byte code, we can move the `deno_core` to development dependencies.
 This means that we need it only for build time.
-This transition allows us to eliminate the runtime dependency on Deno, streamlining the deployment and reducing overhead in production environments.
+This transition eliminates the runtime dependency on Deno, streamlining deployment and reducing overhead in production environments.

 ### Build Process